The Hunchback of Notre-Dame: Adaptations

-To date, all of the film and TV adaptations have strayed somewhat from the original plot, some going as far as to give it a happy ending, including in the classic 1939 film and the 1996 Disney animated film.
+To date, all the film and TV adaptations have strayed somewhat from the original plot, some going as far as to give it a happy ending, including in the classic 1939 film and the 1996 Disney animated film.
 The 1956 French film is one of the few versions to end almost exactly like the novel, although it changes other sections of the story.
-The 1996 Disney version has an ending that is inspired by an opera created by Hugo himself.
+The Disney version has an ending that is inspired by an opera created by Hugo himself.